ICD-10-PCS, Part 2: The Med/Surg-related and Ancillary Sections

 - A ten question assessment at each lesson’s conclusion

-ICD-10-PCS, Part 2: The Med/Surg-related and Ancillary Sections is for HIM professionals who are already familiar with the process and principles of coding procedures in ICD-9 and have taken ICD-10-PCS, Part 1: The Med/Surg Section or another introductory ICD-10-PCS course.
+ICD-10-PCS, Part 2: The Med/Surg-related and Ancillary Sections is for inpatient coders who have taken ICD-10-PCS, Part 1: The Med/Surg Section or another introductory ICD-10-PCS course.

 For individuals new to coding, consider Libman Education’s ICD-10-PCS: Procedure Coding, a foundational course for students without previous coding experience.